-The risk threshold required for a woman to consider the use of risk-reduction strategies must depend on an evaluation of the efficacy, morbidity, and expense of the proposed intervention.
-As a reasonable discriminating threshold, the NCCN Breast Cancer Risk Reduction Panel has adopted the 1.7% or greater 5-year actuarial breast cancer risk as defined by the modified Gail model, which was used to identify women eligible for the NSABP Breast Cancer Prevention Trial (BCPT)^{73,74} and the Study of Tamoxifen and Raloxifene (STAR) trial. ^{75,76}
+The risk threshold required to consider the use of risk-reduction strategies must depend on an evaluation of the efficacy, morbidity, and expense of the proposed intervention.
+As a reasonable discriminating threshold, the NCCN Breast Cancer Risk Reduction Panel has adopted the 1.7% or greater 5-year actuarial breast cancer risk as defined by the modified Gail model, which was used to identify women eligible for the NSABP Breast Cancer Prevention Trial (BCPT)^{100,101} and the Study of Tamoxifen and Raloxifene (STAR) trial. ^{102,103} also at substantially increased risk for invasive breast cancer in both the affected and contralateral breast.^{65-67,104,105}